cjcon90/the_rhythm_box/README.md

 	- A multi-select filter to search within multiple categories/subcategories at once
 - I would also like to add the ability to keep items in the cart after logging out or (if a user is authenticated) maintain cart items across browsers, or after clearing the browser cache.
 - For a real project with real purchases, I would also enable email verification so that orders were always linked to the currect email account
+- The navbar currently only shows the main categories on hover, however it could be extended to show subcategories and types horizontally when hovering over categories

 ## Technologies used.